The minimum volume of subspace trades: Proof

-In the next lemma, we remind known facts about the structure of the eigenspaces of a Gra\ss{}mann graph.
+In the next lemma, we remind known facts about the structure of the eigenspaces of a Grassmann graph.
 A detailed proof for the case $2k\le n$ can be found in \cite{MP:Norton}.
 For completeness, we include arguments for the general case.

 \begin{lemma} (i) Assume $j \le \bar k$.
 Then $ \Lambda_j = \Theta_0+\Theta_1+\ldots+\Theta_{j}$; if $j>0$, then $\Theta_j = \Lambda_j \cap \Lambda_{j-1}^\perp$.